ITF-14 Carton Codes

 You can order your ITF-14 Code below.

 After ordering, please let us know what your EAN or UPC product barcode number is by adding it to the “additional information” part of the checkout page (or sending us an email).
-We will use the EAN or UPC number to make your ITF-14 barcode images, and then we will send these to you in 5 different formats (.eps, .pdf, .tif, .bmp, & .jpg) via email.
+We will use the EAN or UPC number to make your ITF-14 barcode images, and then we will send these to you in 4 different formats (jpeg, png, svg & pdf) via email.

 ITF-14 Carton Code barcode image

-Image for the outside of a carton containing a quantity of your retail product - based on your EAN-13 (or UPC-12) retail barcode number.
-Artwork in .tif, .bmp, .jpg, .pdf & .eps format.
+Image for the outside of a carton containing a quantity of your retail product – based on your EAN-13 retail barcode number.
+Artwork will be supplied in 4 different formats (.jpg, .pdf, .png, .svg).

 NOTE ITF-14 barcodes are for use on cartons for shipping, not for retail sale.
 If your carton is being sold at retail level, you should use an EAN-13 retail barcode on the carton.